aclapes/breakfast-lstmcrf/README.md

   a way to do it (see "Data preparation" section below).

 You can pass multiple GPUs through ```CUDA_VISIBLE_DEVICES``` (e.g. "0,2,5").
-However, the code is not multi-GPU, so you need to choose one particular device, e.g. 0-th.
+However, the code is not multi-GPU, so you may want to choose one and only particular device, e.g. 0-th.

 ### Notes on docker usage